How To Store

 Source : littlehomeinthemaking

-Set your oven to 105-120°F or the lowest possible setting.
-Leave the oven door slightly ajar to allow moisture to escape and dry the leaves for about 2 hours, checking every 30-45 minutes.
-Once fully dry, remove them from the oven.
+Keep the oven door a little ajar for an avenue for moisture to escape as you dry leaves for about 2 hours, always checking every 30-45 minutes.
+If they're feeling fully dry, take them out of the oven.

 5. Drying Basils in Microwave

-Check them, then continue microwaving in 10- to 15-second intervals until they're dry.
-Keep a close eye on the leaves, as microwaves often heat unevenly.
-Once the basil leaves are crumbly, they're ready for storage.
+Check them and return to the microwave in additional 10- to 15-second intervals until they are dry.
+Be very attentive with the leaves, because microwaves often heat things out of uniformity.
+When the basil leaves become crumbly, they are ready for storage.

 6. Drying Basils with Air-Fryer

-Arrange the basil leaves in a single layer on the air fryer trays or racks, leaving space between each leaf to ensure proper airflow.
-Place the trays in the preheated air fryer and let the basil dry for 1-2 hours, checking periodically to avoid over-drying.
+Line the air fryer trays or racks with basil leaves in one layer, making sure some space is available between each leaf to ensure good airflow.
+Place the trays in a preheated air fryer and let the basil dry for 1 to 2 hours, flipping them in between to avoid over-drying.

 7. Drying with Frost-Free Refridgerator